 In another case relating to attorney's fees, the lawyer required certain clients to pre-pay a portion of his fees before he performed any services.
 Matter of Kendall, 804 N.E.2d 1152 (Ind.
 2004).
 These arrangements were set forth in contracts and specified that the advanced fee payments were "non-refundable."
 Notwithstanding this provision, it was Kendall's practice to refund any unearned portion of the fees.
 In the interim, the advance fees were deposited into Kendall's operating account.
 Subsequently, Kendall's firm was placed into bankruptcy, and he was unable to refund the unearned portions of the fees.
 Two issues were addressed in the case: (1) were the fees required to be segregated until earned?; and (2) were the fees reasonable?
 The Supreme Court took the opportunity to clarify the difference between advance fee payments and flat fees.
-The Court defined a "flat fee" as a "fixed fee that an attorney charges for all legal services in a particular matter, or for a particular discrete component of legal services."
+The Court defined a "flat fee" as a "fixed fee that an attorney charges for all legal services."
 Furthermore, the Court described an advance fee as "a partial initial payment to be applied to fees for future legal services."